joper24/SaladBowl/README.md

 In this next round, the player picks a word from the salad bowl and must act it out without talking.
 Once it’s guessed, they pick a new word and continues until their 1 minute turn is up.
 The team with the most points after all three rounds wins.

 # App Goal
-The goal of this application is to create an app for people to play this, without the need for paper.
+The goal is to create an app for people to play Salad Bowl with their phones, and without the need for paper.
+It would also allow for a cleaner and better way for people to play.

 # App Design
 https://www.figma.com/file/lUplT2hhTQjoZhqR2CabjJ/Salad-Bowl-Prototype-1.0